DEEPML1818/MarineTrack-app/replit.md

 - SOS Emergency screen with alert functionality
 - Communication/Chat screen for vessel contacts
 - Settings & Profile screen with sustainable fishing tips
-- Tab-based navigation with 5 main sections
+- Tab-based navigation with 9 main sections
 - Responsive design optimized for mobile and web
+- **NEW:** Comprehensive notification system with all activity types
+- **NEW:** Enhanced map with safe fishing zones, restricted zones, and maritime borders
+- **NEW:** Waze-like navigation features with route planning and hazard warnings
+- **NEW:** Backend support for notifications, likes, comments, and nearby vessel alerts

 ## Architecture